Get alerts of updates about «Hand hygiene and cough etiquette»

 It is important that the products used are both effective, safe and skin friendly.

 The Norwegian Institute of Public Health, like WHO and ECDC, primarily recommends alcohol-based hand disinfection, based on ethanol or isopropanol.
-Ethanol is less irritating to skin, eyes and mucous membranes and may therefore be preferred as a main ingredient.
 The alcohol concentration should be between 70-90 per cent v/v.

 Hand disinfectants must comply with the requirements of the biocide regulations managed by the Norwegian Environment Agency.